 You can change whatever you want and when you’re finished, you just need to copy the color codes.

-I already gave you a hint or two about color harmonies, but very simply put, these are techniques for combinations of colors.
+I already gave you a hint or two about color harmonies, but very simply put, these are techniques for combinations of colors in color theory.
 There are many color wheel combinations available to use.

-Knowing these can help you a lot, so let’s go through a few of them:
+Knowing these can help you a lot as an artist, so let’s go through a few of them:

 It might seem pretty simple, but this is something that can be very hard to pull off!